smaegol/PlasFlow/scripts/README.md

-Scripts used during the development of [PlasFlow](https://github.com/smaegol/PlasFlow).
+Scripts used during the development of [PlasFlow](https://github.com/smaegol/PlasFlow) and manuscript preparation.

 # Table of contents